The Potential of Microsoft Power Apps Plan Designer (preview)

 Strengths of Plan Designer

 Plan Designer is great at creating initial data models quickly.
-For instance, generating a preliminary data model for the Forest Permit scenario took minutes, rather than hours if it was built manually.
+For instance, generating a preliminary data model for the Forest Permit scenario took minutes, rather than hours if it were built manually.
 However, there are current data modelling limitations, which I assume will be fixed before Plan Designer exits its preview release state.

 I was impressed with the Copilot-driven user story generation.
 It came up with user stories that I hadn’t thought of, focusing on a complete end-user experience.

-3. Data recognition from visuals
+3. Data Recognition from Visuals

 It performs well at analysing images.
 Using the scanned permit form that I uploaded, it was able to extract the fields and incorporate them into the data model.

-4. Data modelling
+4. Data Modelling

-5. App creation
+5. App Creation

 Limitations of Plan Designer

-1. Data modelling limitations
+1. Data Modelling Limitations

-2. Adherence to Power Platform best practices
+2. Adherence to Power Platform Best Practices

-It fails to implement and/or offer guidance on Power Platform best practices around data modelling in Dataverse, licensing, security and data privacy, app choice (model-driven vs canvas app) and solution management.
+It fails to implement and/or offer guidance on Power Platform best practices around data modelling in Dataverse, licensing, security and data privacy, app choice (model-driven vs. canvas app), and solution management.

 For example, it avoids out-of-the-box (OOTB) fields like "Status" and creates additional columns to hold status values.

-3. Potential for restricting creativity
+3. Potential for Restricting Creativity

 Best Practices for Using Plan Designer

-1. Treat it as a teammate, not a decision-maker
+1. Treat It as a Teammate, Not a Decision-Maker

-2. Pair with expert knowledge
+2. Pair with Expert Knowledge

-4. Combine with other tools
+4. Combine with Other Tools

-How does Plan Designer work?
+How Does Plan Designer Work?

 How to Get Started